CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 - When updating values for current transformers in the ESPHome config, click **Edit**, then **Upload**

 #### **Getting Data in InfluxDB**
-- If you don't already, install the InfluxDB add-on in Home Assistant via **Supervisor > Add-on Store**
+- If you don't already, install the InfluxDB add-on in Home Assistant via **Settings > Add-ons > Add-on Store** (bottom right blue button)
 - Open the Web UI, and click on the **InfluxDB Admin** tab, add a database **homeassistant**
 - Click on the **Users** tab (under Databases on the same screen), and create a new user **homeassistant** with All permissions
-- Edit your .yaml config and add the InfluxDB parameters listed under **Supervisor > InfluxDB > Documentation (top menu) > Integrating into Home Assistant**
+- Go to **Settings > Add-ons > InfluxDB > Documentation (top menu) > Integrating into Home Assistant**, and follow the instructions for editing your Home Assistant configuration.yaml
 - Restart Home Assistant
 - Data should now be available in Home Assistant and available under http://homeassistant.local:8086 or the IP of Home Assistant